 - WT-4.2: how to support 3GPP PS Data Off for IMS data channel and applications over IMS data channel.

 - WT-4.3: study enhancements of IMS DC architecture and procedure to support multiplexing a SCTP connection for multiple DC applications.
+Alignment with SA4 is required

 - WT-5: Study whether and how to enhance IMS architecture, procedures, interfaces for supporting avatar call (including multi-party communication) and communication with accessibility.
 This includes service/capability negotiation, enabling transition and transcoding between video and avatar media and avatar representation in the UE and in the IMS network, considering UE capability, network condition, and user preference.